BrijeshDevOp/Portfolio/README.md

 Steps:

-1) Push your code to GitHub (private repo is fine).
+1. Push your code to GitHub (private repo is fine).
-2) On Render, click "New" → "Static Site" and connect your GitHub account.
+2. On Render, click "New" → "Static Site" and connect your GitHub account.
-3) Select this repository.
+3. Select this repository.
-4) Configure:
+4. Configure:
     -   Build Command: `npm ci && npm run build` (or `npm install && npm run build`)
     -   Publish Directory: `dist`
-5) Click Deploy.
+5. Click Deploy.
 Render will build and host your site.

 Notes:

 -   You do not need GitHub Pages.
 Render will serve from the built `dist/` output.
 -   When you push changes to your default branch, Render can auto-deploy.

 ## Project Structure

 ```
-.
-├── public/
-│   └── assets/
-├── src/
-│   ├── components/
-│   ├── assets/
-│   ├── App.jsx
-│   └── index.css
-├── index.html
-├── package.json
-├── vite.config.js
-└── README.md
+.├── public/│   └── assets/├── src/│   ├── components/│   ├── assets/│   ├── App.jsx│   └── index.css├── index.html├── package.json├── vite.config.js└── README.md
 ```

 ## Contributing